equalitie/ouisync/doc/design/design.md

 OuiSync implements a distributed protocol for the exchange and synchronization of file changes that allows it to use automatic merge strategies and simple conflict resolution propagation, thus sparing users from manual  or low-level handling of synchronization issues.

-Communications between devices in OuiSync are resilient to network shutdowns and difficult device reachability thanks to interference-resistant technologies developed for the [Ouinet][] project.
+Communications between devices in OuiSync are resistant to interference thanks to technologies developed for the [Ouinet][] project.
 Peer-to-peer (P2P) techniques are used for the discovery of other devices and communication with them without the need of a server.
 Local discovery allows devices to talk directly over a (maybe isolated) local network.
-If no network is available at all, techniques like Wi-Fi Direct or Bluetooth can be used instead to implement device-to-device (D2D) communication.
+If no network is available at all, Wi-Fi Direct or Bluetooth can be used instead for direct device-to-device (D2D) communication.

 [Ouinet]: https://github.com/equalitie/ouinet/